ParidhiSinghPS/LINUX_DOCS/Readme.md

 <img src ="/ASSESTS/advanced feature.jpeg">

 - LVM stands for Logical Volume Management.
 Using LVM during setup makes it simpler to create and manage partitions after installation.
-- ZFS allows users to create storage pools that use multiple drives together.
-It also supports snapshots and data repair, making it a powerful choice for advanced users.
-- If you choose LVM or ZFS encryption, you'll need to create a security key.
-You'll need to enter this key when you start your computer before logging in with your username and password.
 <img src = "/ASSESTS/disk passphrase.jpeg">

 <img src = "/ASSESTS/maual partioning.png">